p-ranav/cppgit2/README.md

 cppgit2::tree tree1(&tree_cptr, ownership::user);
 ```

-If the pointer being wrapped is owned by the user, the object's destructor will call `git_<type>_free` on the pointer and clean up properly.
+If the pointer being wrapped is owned by the user, the class destructor will call `git_<type>_free` on the pointer and clean up properly.
 If you specify the ownership as `ownership::libgit2`, the pointer is left alone.

 ```cpp
 tree::tree(git_tree *c_ptr, ownership owner = ownership::libgit2)